apohllo/ror-tasks/task-1/Readme.md

 end
 ```

-The primary difference between the `let` and `subject` is that we do not have to
+The primary difference between `let` and `subject` is that we do not have to
 pass the name of the variable - with this respect the syntax is the same.
 The
 value of the variable is the value of the passed block of code.
 But subject has
 special purpose in tests - we may write concise tests for the subject.
 This will